cloudlens/swift-cloudlens/README.md

 2 {"message":"bar"}
 ```

-Alternatively, the following invocation of `run` eagerly discards the output stream elements.
+Alternatively, the following invocation of `run` discards the output stream elements as they are produced:

 ```swift
 stream.run(withHistory: false)
 ```

+The later is recommended to avoid buffering the entire stream.

 ## Mutations